 Abbott provides certain services to AbbVie, which include administration of treasury, payroll, employee compensation and benefits, travel and meeting services, public and investor relations, real estate services, internal audit, telecommunications, information technology, corporate income tax and selected legal services.
 Some of these services will be provided to AbbVie on a temporary basis after the distribution.
 The financial information in these condensed combined financial statements does not necessarily include all the expenses that would have been incurred had AbbVie been a separate, stand-alone entity.
 As such, the financial information herein may not necessarily reflect the condensed combined financial position, results of operations and cash flows of AbbVie in the future or what they would have been had AbbVie been a separate, stand-alone entity during the periods presented.
 Management believes that the methods used to allocate expenses to AbbVie are reasonable.
 The allocation methods include relative sales, headcount, square footage, number of transactions or other measures.
-These allocations totaled \$197 million and \$186 million for the three months ended March 31, 2012, and 2011, respectively.
+Excluding separation related expenses, these allocations totaled \$599 million and \$581 million for the nine months ended September 30, 2012, and 2011, respectively.
+Separation related expenses totaled approximately \$122 million for the nine months ended September 30, 2012.